Vitamin B2: The Glowing Vitamin

 * Based on the recommended dietary allowance (RDA) established by EFSA for healthy adults (1.6 mg/day)

 Steam or microwave your food to avoid losing precious vitamin B2.
 As a water-soluble vitamin, vitamin B2 dissolves in cooking water.
 So, when you boil your food, you’re throwing away a big part of its vitamin B2 content.

 What if you’re not getting enough vitamin B2?

 Becoming deficient in vitamin B2 is rare in developed countries.
 When it does occur, symptoms include skin disorders, hyperemiaHyperemia is an excess of blood flow to the tissues in the body., swollen lips and hair loss.
-Severe vitamin B2 deficiency can negatively impact the metabolism of other nutrients, particularly other vitamins from the vitamin B complex.

 How much vitamin B2 is too much?